IndaPlus23/linmort-sesvenss-wilmerj-project/docs/specification.md

 ### Code

-Code will be written in accordance with the [Rust style convention](https://doc.rust-lang.org/1.0.0/style/style/README.html)
+Code will be written in accordance with the [Rust style convention](https://doc.rust-lang.org/1.0.0/style/style/README.html).
+Before submitting, code should be formatted using `cargo fmt`.

 ### Issues